TransparentHealth/uhi/README.md

 * The prefix SHALL be assigned to the Issuer by the UHI webservice governing body.
 * A UHI SHOULD be a life-long patient safety identifier for a Subject.
 * A UHI SHOULD be one and the same as a `sub` (Subject) within Open ID Connect. https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes
+* A Universal Health Identifier (UHI) MAY be abbreviated as "UHI".